 rWUR-PPDU(iTX)t is the baseband WUR signal on transmit chain iTX.

 The transmitted RF signal is derived by up-converting the complex baseband signal, which consists of several fields.
-The timing boundaries for the various fields are shown in Figure 32-1 where NWUR-Sync is the number of WUR-Sync symbols and is defined in Table 32-xx.
+The timing boundaries for the various fields are shown in Figure 32-D where NWUR-Sync is the number of WUR-Sync symbols and is defined in Table 32-TBD.

 The time offset, tField, determines the starting time of the corresponding field relative to the start of L-STF (t = 0).

-The baseband signal is constructed by the concatenation of several fields as shown in the Fig. 32-1.
-It can be mathematically described as
+The baseband signal is constructed by the concatenation of several fields as shown in the Figure 32-D. It can be mathematically described as

-rWUR-PPDU(iTX)t=rL-STF(iTX)t+rL-LTF(iTX)t-tL-LTF+rL-SIG(iTX)t-tL-SIG+rWUR-Mark(iTX)t-tWUR-Mark +rWUR-Sync(iTX)t-tWUR-Sync+rData(iTX)t-tData
+rWUR-PPDU(iTX)t=rL-STF(iTX)t+rL-LTF(iTX)t-tL-LTF+rL-SIG(iTX)t-tL-SIG+rWUR-Mark(iTX)t-tBPSK-Mark +rWUR-Sync(iTX)t-tWUR-Sync+rData(iTX)t-tData

 The timing offset values for various fields are given below: